HorizenOfficial/horizen-migration-cli/README.md

 ```

 #### Arguments/Options:
 Only the mnemonicPhrase is required.
-Defaults are for ZEN mainnet and the common derivation path.
+Defaults are for ZEN mainnet and the default derivation path.
 Drop the dashes when creating an options object for module use.
 ```javascript
   --mnemonicPhrase="" (mandatory, usually 12 or 24 words)